Skip to content

 30 Bob Hairstyles That Flatter Every Face in 2026

-All 30 bob hairstyles — blunt, layered, French, angled, curly, and more — sorted by face shape and texture, with quick styling notes so each look works at home.
+All 30 bob variations — blunt, layered, French, angled, curly, and more — each with a note on the face shape and texture it flatters, plus quick styling tips for home.

 Updated May 20, 2026